patrick-steele-idem/warp10/README.md

 # Why?

+This library can be used to transport a complex JavaScript graph from one JavaScript runtime to another JavaScript runtime.
 This library was originally created to support serializing potentially complex UI component state down to the browser for the [Marko Widgets](https://github.com/marko-js/marko-widgets) UI components library.
 This allows the web browser to pickup exactly where the server left off when utilizing server-side rendering of a web page.
-Marko Widgets is optimized for speed and it is important to minimize the CPU usage of both the server and the web browser to reduce page load times.
-This library can be used to transport a complex JavaScript graph from one JavaScript runtime to another JavaScript runtime.
+Marko Widgets is optimized for speed and it is important to minimize the CPU usage of both the server and the web browser to reduce page load times (accompanied by a reduced payload size through de-duping of data).

 # Similar projects